FlyJingFish/AndroidAOP/docs/getting_started.md

 - **Method 1 (recommended):**

-    Follow the above [Step 1 Method 1 Configuration Project](#1-introduce-the-plug-in-choose-one-of-the-two-methods-below-required) and you are done. **This method automatically applies debugMode to all Android modules**
+    Follow the above [Step 1 Method 1 Configuration Project](#1-introduce-the-plug-in-choose-one-of-the-two-methods-below-required) and you are done. **This method automatically applies debugMode to all Android modules (excluding `com.android.dynamic-feature` modules)**

 - **Method 2:**